abdulmoizlakhani/typescript-projects-panaverse/project04_currency_converter/readme.md

 ## Tech

-currency-converter uses a number of open source projects to work properly:
+cli-currency-convert uses a number of open source projects to work properly:

 - chalk
 - chalk-animation